Our Services

 Helpful Resources

-Catatonia is a serious but treatable condition in which someone appears frozen or unresponsive, most often linked to mood disorders, schizophrenia spectrum conditions, medical or neurologic illness, substance issues, or dangerous medication reactions like Neuroleptic Malignant Syndrome.
+Catatonia is a serious but treatable condition where a person appears frozen, mute, or unresponsive.
+It is most often linked to mood disorders (like severe depression or bipolar disorder), schizophrenia spectrum conditions, medical or neurologic illness, substance use, or dangerous medication reactions such as Neuroleptic Malignant Syndrome (NMS).

-Urgent medical evaluation is vital, especially with fever, rigidity, trouble swallowing, dehydration, or recent medication changes, since early lorazepam, ECT if needed, and treating the cause can be life-saving.
-There are several factors to consider.
-See below to understand more.
+Urgent medical evaluation is essential — especially if symptoms include fever, muscle rigidity, trouble swallowing, dehydration, or recent medication changes.
+Early treatment with lorazepam, ECT when needed, and addressing the underlying cause can be life-saving.

 Catatonia is not a disease by itself.
 It is a serious medical and psychiatric condition that can happen for several different reasons.
 The good news: catatonia is treatable, especially when recognized early.